pactflow/docs.pactflow.io/website/docs/docs/user-interface/settings/teams.md

 **Editing a team** allows you to change the name and applications of an existing team, assign Team Administrators and assign environments.

-Clicking the team's name will take you to the allocated user's screen.
+Clicking the team's name will take you to the selected team's screen.

 ## The "Default" team